 Here for your viewing pleasure are photos of all the stuff that was inside the left side stalls and then some post-op images after they were cleaned out.

-Inside the left front stall we had a collection of saws and random broken things plus a bunch of random sheets of wood piled up on one side.
+Inside the left front stall we had a collection of saws and random broken things plus a bunch of random sheets of wood piled up on one side (first pic).

-Here’s a shot from last April before we made an offer on the place.
+Then is a shot from last April before we made an offer on the place (second pic).
 Everything you see in the pic was left here but since taking possession we had slowly picked through this stall.

 Here are before and after pics.